-Then, a $(B,\Vp)$-point will be said to exhibit stable ZBPs at both junctions if there are ZBPs at both junctions for $> 70\%$ of cutter gate pairs $(V_\mathrm{lc}, V_\mathrm{rc})$.
+The precise sampling over cutter pairs varies between the measurements presented in this paper, but there are always at least 20 cutter gate voltage pairs.
+Then, a $(B,\Vp )$-point will be said to exhibit stable ZBPs at both junctions if there are ZBPs at both junctions for $> 70\%$ of cutter gate pairs $(V_\mathrm{lc}, V_\mathrm{rc})$.

 For Stage 2, we set a threshold percentage $(\mathrm{ZBP}\%)_\mathrm{th}$ and define a stable ZBP as one that is visible for at least $(\mathrm{ZBP}\%)_\mathrm{th}$ of junction transparencies.
 As we discuss further in \Cref{sec:thresholds}, we use calibration simulations to inform the choice $(\mathrm{ZBP}\%)_\mathrm{th}=60\%$ for the device parameters considered in this paper.
 For the junction transparencies given as an example in the previous paragraph, we would perform Stage 2 measurements for 5 different cutter gate pairs $(V_\mathrm{lc},V_\mathrm{rc})$ such that $\Gag^R = \Gag^L = 0.35$, 0.49, 0.62, 0.76, $0.9e^2/h$.
 A stable ZBP in Stage 2 would then need to be present for 3/5 cutter gate pairs.